-Housing Market Hurdles – Advice for First Time Buyers
+Housing Market Hurdles – Advice on Mortgages for First Time Buyers

 It goes without saying that 2020 has been an extraordinary year, one that we have never seen the likes of before.
 At Lloyd Wells Mortgages, we speak to first-time buyers every day and know what problems they face climbing onto the property ladder.
 With Covid19 wreaking havoc with everything in its path, it has made buying your first property even harder.